kamailio/kamailio-wiki/docs/features/new-in-5.4.x.md

 ### db_mysql

 -   switch from deprecated /var/run to /run
--   new parameter opt_ssl_mode - allow controling ssl mode, can disable or enforce use of SSL
+-   new parameter opt_ssl_mode - allow controlling ssl mode, can disable or enforce use of SSL

 ### db_redis